AndrewFarley/grafonnet-lib-dockerhub/README.md

 # Grafonnet Lib Docker Image
-A simple Docker image that has jsonnet and grafana's grafonnet lib for CI/CD purposes
+A simple Docker image that has jsonnet and grafana's grafonnet lib for CI/CD purposes, or to avoid having to install jsonnet and grafonnet on your computer (keep it in docker).

 ## Sample Usage
 If you have a single dashboard called generateme.jsonnet in the current folder to compile you can...